heart/vuenode/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080 and start nodejs rest api at localhost:8081
-npm run dev
+npm start

 # build for production with minification
 npm run build